kbase/groups/README.md

     * Find groups that contain workspace X and where I'm a group member
     * Find groups where user X is an owner or admin
     * Find groups where users X is a member and I'm a member
-  * Limit return count & filter and sort requests (this becomes especially important when exposing closed requests (below)
-    * Same as above for filter & sort combinations
 * Performance
   * Currently group workspaces are pulled 1 at a time w/ 2 WSS calls per group workspace
     * (WS) Update get_permissions_mass to allow returning error codes for inaccessible /